Thyroid deiodinase enzymes serve to manage thyroid hormones at every level of metabolism.

 In the context of thyroid function, these SNPs seem to be associated with the function of deiodinase enzymes in certain tissues.

-Most of the SNPs we are concerned with seem to impair the ability of your enzymes to function, and it may be this lack of function which has significant clinical importance.
+Most of the SNPs we are concerned with seem to impair the ability of your enzymes to function, and it may be this lack of function that has significant clinical importance.

 Certain SNP’s, such as rs225014, if present, may impact your ability to tolerate certain medications or utilize certain medications.

 Studies have found that patients who have this specific SNP tend to do much better on a combination of T4 and T3 thyroid medication compared to T4 medication alone.

-You can see a growing list of identified SNPs which may impact deiodinase function below:
+You can see a growing list of identified SNPs that may impact deiodinase function below:

 - rs225014/rs12885300 (13) = associated with the development of osteoarthritis